bhoward/focsipedia2/docs/logic/recursion.md

   suppose that $a_n=n2^{n-1}$ for some $n\ge 1$.
 Then $a_{n+1}=2a_n+2^n=2n2^{n-1}+2^n=n2^n+2^n=(n+1)2^{(n+1)-1}$,
   which shows that it also holds for $n+1$.
 Therefore it holds for all $n\ge 1$.
 </details>

+[^1]: Don't listen to the people who try to say that $0^0$ is undefined; they're thinking of a much broader statement about limiting forms in real analysis, which doesn't concern us here.